Sales Reps spend 20-30% on RFPs: the real cost

 | Total per RFP | 2.5-5 hours | 17-22 min | ~85% |

-Let's make this concrete.
-Here's the formula:
+Let's make this concrete with a simple formula:

 Annual RFP Cost = (Number of Reps) × (Average Salary) × (% Time on RFPs)